-This paper develops a model of decision complexity in the context of understanding the complexity of configuring computing systems.
-The model includes three factors: constraints, levels of guidance and consequences.
+Motivated by the need for a quantitative framework for targeting deployment of AC technology, this paper takes the first step towards developing a model of decision complexity in the context of configuring computing systems.
+When fully fleshed-out, this model will help identify those points in an IT environment where replacing manual decision-making with autonomic decision-making will have the most value and impact.
+Our model includes three factors: constraints, levels of guidance and consequences.
 Based on the model, we conduct a carefully controlled user study in an analogous route-planning domain.
 We discuss both qualitative and quantitative results.
-We reveal the important fact that decision complexity has significantly different impacts on user-perceived difficulty than on objective measures like time and error rate.
+We reveal the important fact that decision complexity has significantly different impacts on userperceived difficulty than on objective measures like time and error rate.
 And we identify the key factors affecting decision complexity, which we use to extract some basic guidance for reducing complexity.
 We also propose our next step on validating the model in real IT contexts.
-And we describe our future work on mapping measures through the model to higher-level measures, which we believe will ultimately bring us to quantitative benchmarks towards less complex, more easily managed IT infrastructures.
+And we describe our future work on mapping measures through the model to higher-level measures, which we believe will ultimately bring us to quantitative tools that will identify focal points for deployment of autonomic technology, and drive the creation of less complex, more easily managed IT infrastructures.